AdityaVid/AdityaVid/README.md

 ### [Real-Time Text Translation App]

+Worked on backend for testing different LLM models for faster language translation, as well as build a UI using React

+- Built Transformers, RNNs, Encoder/Decoder networks
+- Experimented with different word embedding techniques: GloVe and Word2Vec
-- Researched and optimized tokenization/embedding techniques for multilingual LLMs, improving inference speed by 25% and reducing computational costs by 18%.
+- Researched and optimized tokenization/embedding techniques for multilingual LLMs
+- Created various test cases to test different models using internal and external cross validation
+- Was able to increase tranlation times by 12% and app loading times by 4%
-- Developed a React-based UI for real-time translation models, integrating REST APIs and enabling dynamic architecture comparison for 500+ beta users.
+- Developed a React-based UI for real-time translation models
-- Collaborated with DevOps to Dockerize models, streamlining AWS EC2 deployment and reducing setup time by 40%.

-Technologies: Python, TensorFlow, Keras, NumPy, Pandas, Matplotlib

 *   **Repository:** [[Link to GitHub repo](https://github.com/AdityaVid/NullClass-Task5)]
-*   **Technologies:** Python, TensorFlow, Keras, NumPy, Pandas, Matplotlib, RestAPI, ReachJs, Docker
+*   **Technologies:** Python, TensorFlow, Keras, NumPy, Pandas, Matplotlib, HuggingsFace, React, Docker

 ## Skills